• Skip to primary navigation

 Ingredients to make Hoppin' John including dried black-eyed peas and chicken stock.

-The ingredient list for Hoppin’ John is simple, and it starts with a bag of dried black-eyed peas.
-Of course, you can also substitute fresh if you can find them, or use frozen ones.
+• Black-Eyed Peas – it all starts with an inexpensive bag of dried black-eyed peas.
+You can substitute fresh peas if you can find them or use frozen peas as well.

 A clear glass bowl of dried black-eyed-peas.